FORCES AT THE RAILWAY!

 Exploring the movement of familiar things

-Recognising that when things speed up, slow down or change direction, there is a cause, and how traction and friction contribute to this
+Recognising that when things speed up, slow down or change direction, there is a cause

-Students could cover the basics of forces and motion, particularly the pushing, pulling, speed, traction, friction and change of movement aspects, to allow them to engage with the resource at Isle of Wight Steam Railway
+Students could cover the basics of forces and motion, particularly the pushing, pulling, speed and change of movement aspects, to allow them to engage with the resource at Isle of Wight Steam Railway most effectively.

 During the Visit

-Completion of Science Upper KS2 Physics / Forces at Isle of Wight Steam Railway resource linked to this document
+Completion of Science Lower KS2 Physics / Forces at Isle of Wight Steam Railway resource linked to this document

 Why not complete this resource on a day trip?